Table of Contents

 The Book of Sirach or Ecclesiasticus is a wisdom Jewish work from approximately 200 to 175 BC.
 It was authored by the Judahite scribe Ben Sira of Jerusalem, on the inspiration of his father Joshua son of Sirach (sometimes called Jesus son of Sirach or Yeshua ben Eliezer ben Sira).
 In Egypt, it was translated into Greek by the author’s unnamed grandson.

-The Book of Sirach appears in the Old Testament of Catholic Bible and is used in their Church liturgy.
+The Book of Sirach appears in the Old Testament of the Catholic Bible and is used in their Church liturgy.
 The Roman Catholic Bibles have books in the Old Testament that are not found in the Protestant Bible.
-These books are called the Apocrypha or Deuterocanonical books.
+These books in the Catholic Bibles are called the Apocrypha or Deuterocanonical books.
 Apocrypha means “hidden,” while the word deuterocanonical means “second canon.”

 The Apocrypha/Deuterocanonicals were written during the era between the Old and New Testaments, as well as additions to the books of Esther and Daniel.
 In addition to the Book of Sirach (Ecclesiasticus), the Apocrypha contains: 1 Esdras, 2 Esdras, Tobit, Judith, Wisdom of Solomon, Baruch, the Letter of Jeremiah, Prayer of Manasseh, 1 Maccabees, 2 Maccabees.